Applies to

 Connect a sheet to a DataTable

-Keep your sheets sync with your source of truth with DataTable.
-Connect a sheet to a DataTable to automatically sync data from the DataTable into the sheet.
+Keep your sheets up-to-date with your source of truth using DataTable.
+Connecting a sheet to a DataTable automatically syncs data from the DataTable into the sheet.

 Connection methods